rycus86/demo-site/src/res/specs/proxy.md

 Having a publicly available endpoint that also has *root* access to your *Docker daemon* is not the most secure thing ever though but the *GitHub* project suggest a nice alternative.
-You can run *nginx* as the only *container* with an externally reachable port alongside an individual [docker-gen container](https://github.com/jwilder/docker-gen) that has read-only access to the *daemon* and a shared *volume* with *nginx* to be able to update its configuration file.
+You can run *Nginx* as the only *container* with an externally reachable port alongside an individual [docker-gen container](https://github.com/jwilder/docker-gen) that has read-only access to the *daemon* and a shared *volume* with *Nginx* to be able to update its configuration file.
 When it did that it will send a *UNIX signal* to the *nginx container* that causes the proxy server to reload its configuration.